Millbrae Festival Offers a World of Fabulous Food…Great Grub Galore!

-Sonoma Teriyaki is known for their pan-Asian cuisine, from teriyaki chicken-on-a-stick and vegetarian chow mein to the Filipino spring roll called lumpia.
-Their second booth branches out across the globe, offering gyros, tri-tip tacos, quesadillas, garlic fries, and fried artichoke and zucchini.
+Sonoma Teriyaki prepares dishes from many Asian cuisines, including teriyaki chicken-on-a-stick, vegetarian chow mein and Filipino lumpias (spring rolls).
+They have a second booth with fare from the far and near West: gyros, tri-tip tacos, quesadillas, garlic fries, and fried artichoke and zucchini.

 Stick-n-Grill also offers foods from around the globe.
 Their rice bowl and noodle bowl come with a choice of grilled chicken or garlic-tossed fried tofu, both marinated in their housemade teriyaki sauce They also tuck these options into a spinach-tortilla wrap with rice and chopped greens.
 Or you can have your tofu deep fried, tossed with garlic and finished with sweet & sour or teriyaki sauce.
 Beef, lamb or BBQ chicken gyros are more options.

 Mike Hutslar sticks with hearty servings of down-home American fare—half-pound smoked pork and beef sausages slathered with grilled onions and sauerkraut, along with curly fries and fried zucchini.
 Americana can also be found at Aroma Catering, with its seriously large tri-tip sandwiches and turkey legs, juicy burgers and fried calamari.
 They have a happy vegetarian following thanks to their sky-high Portobello mushroom sandwiches and irresistible garlic fries.

 Gourmet Faire is famous for its fried calamari, made zesty with a Key lime marinade and topped with lime-watercress pesto.
 Even their fries are fancy, tossed with your choice of crabmeat or fresh garlic.